-KDCS error codes for the FGET call
+KDCS return codes in the KCRCCC field for the FGET call

-- 000 Operation carried out. - 01Z Length conflict: KCLA<KCRLM; message was truncated. - With partial formats: KCMF/kcfn does not contain the name of the next returned partial format; the message area is unchanged and KCRLM = 0 (see also 5. and 6.). - Entry message from a OSI TP partner: - KCMF/kcfn does not contain the abstract syntax of the next message to be read.
-No message is transferred to the message area. - With individual formats: format in screen display different from format entered in KCMF/kcfn.
+- 000 Operation carried out.

+- 01Z Length conflict: KCLA<KCRLM; message was truncated.

+- 03Z With partial formats:

+KCMF/kcfn does not contain the name of the next returned partial format; the message area is unchanged and KCRLM = 0.

+Entry message from a OSI TP partner:

+KCMF/kcfn does not contain the abstract syntax of the next message to be read.
+No message is transferred to the message area.

+05Z With individual formats: format in screen display different from format entered in KCMF/kcfn.

-- In line mode: edit profile in screen display different from edit profile entered in KCMF/kcfn. - 10Z Message or all message segments already completely read.
+In line mode: edit profile in screen display different from edit profile entered in KCMF/kcfn.

+10Z Message or all message segments already completely read.

-Additional error codes to be taken from the dump:
+Additional error codes to be found in the dump:

-- 70Z System could not perform the operation (system or generation error). - Function called in a follow-up program unit or following a PGWT call of an asynchronous service or in a dialog service or still no INIT issued in program unit run. - 73Z Length entry in KCLA negative or invalid. - The message area is missing or cannot be accessed in the specified length.
+- 71Z Function called in a follow-up program unit or following a PGWT call of an asynchronous service or in a dialog service or still no INIT issued in program unit run. - 73Z Length entry in KCLA negative or invalid. - 77Z The message area is missing or cannot be accessed in the specified length.